ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.5.3 Striking Invalid Governance

 Anyone filling a Role in a Circle may ask its Secretary to rule on the validity of any Governance of the Circle or any Role or Sub-Circle ultimately contained by the Circle.
 Upon such a request, if the Secretary concludes the Governance conflicts with the rules of this Constitution, the Secretary must then strike the offending Governance from the acting Governance record.
-After doing so, the Secretary must promptly communicate what was struck and why to all Partners filling Roles within the Circle that held the offending Governance.
+After doing so, the Secretary must promptly communicate what was struck and why to all Team Members filling Roles within the Circle that held the offending Governance.

 ## Article 4: Adoption Matters

 ### 4.1 Ratifiers Cede Authority

-By adopting this Constitution, the Ratifiers cede their authority to govern and run the Organization or direct its Partners, and may no longer do so except through authority granted to them under the Constitution’s rules and processes.
+By adopting this Constitution, the Ratifiers cede their authority to govern and run the Organization or direct its Team Members, and may no longer do so except through authority granted to them under the Constitution’s rules and processes.
 However, as an exception to this rule, the Ratifiers may continue to hold and exercise any authority that they do not have the power to delegate, such as anything required by policies outside of their control, or by the Organization’s bylaws.

 ### 4.2 Anchor Circle